An investigation of how the key ingredients needed to build a successful business

 Well, there must be some balancing loops that constrain growth – no company can grow indefinitely.
 Typical constraints that companies experience in practice are:

-- resource constraints, e.g. shortages in resources the company needs to create product and build capabilities
+resource constraints, e.g. shortages in resources the company needs to create a product and build capabilities

-Our generic business model prototype focusses on modelling business models, so our primary concern here are constraints due to lack of cash, lack of resources and lack of customers.
+Our generic business model prototype focuses on modeling business models, so our primary concern here is constraints due to lack of cash, lack of resources and lack of customers.

-Cash shortages occur whenever the cost that a company incurs in building and maintaing capabilities and buying resources cannot be met by the cash that is available.
+Cash shortages occur whenever the cost that a company incurs in building and maintaining capabilities and buying resources cannot be met by the cash that is available.
 Cash itself is either provided by revenue (or by financing, as we will see in the section on the financial accounting logic).
-Resource shortages occur whenever the demand for resources arising from building the product portfolio, maintaing customers, selling products and maintaing capabilities cannot be met by the resources that are available.
+Resource shortages occur whenever the demand for resources arising from building the product portfolio, maintaining customers, selling products and maintaining capabilities cannot be met by the resources that are available.

-The last diagram is almost complete – it doesn’t just show the positive, reenforcing loops that help a company grow and thrive, it also shows the negative, balancing loops that can hold a company back.
-I’m an entrepreneur myself and believe me, I can physically feel the dynamic of each of these loops every day when running my business.
+The last diagram is almost complete – it does not just show the positive, reinforcing loops that help a company grow and thrive, it also shows the negative, balancing loops that can hold a company back.
+I am an entrepreneur myself and believe me, I can physically feel the dynamic of each of these loops every day when running my business.